 We have provided certain guarantees in connection with borrowing arrangements of certain of our jointly-controlled entities, as described further below.
-Even though such contingent liabilities are not considered indebtedness in our consolidated financial statements, they are nevertheless treated as indebtedness under the July 2017 Indenture, the 2018 Indenture, the March 2018 Indenture, the October 2018 Indenture, the February 2019 Indenture and the July 2019 Indenture.
+Even though such contingent liabilities are not considered indebtedness in our consolidated financial statements, they are nevertheless treated as indebtedness under the July 2017 Indenture, the 2018 Indenture, the March 2018 Indenture, the October 2018 Indenture, the February 2019 Indenture, the July 2019 Indenture and the July 2020 Indenture.